 In our previous estimation of C we dropped the second term in this expression (see (29)).
-In particular, we showed that power loss is small even when we underestimate C by ignoring realizations of $z = \lambda \sigma - w$ that are greater than w.
-Let us define
+In particular, we showed that power loss becomes arbitrarily small as $p \rightarrow 0$ even when we underestimate C by ignoring the realizations of $z = \lambda \sigma - w$ that are greater than w.